 Select Service cluster, then click OK to retrieve the current file share path.

-Replace the current file path with the new file path, then click Save.
+Replace the current file paths with the new file paths, then click Save.

 Verify that the file share paths have been updated correctly by clicking Clear, and then OK.
 The fields should populate with the new file paths.